Toronto In The Summer

 Not as cinematic as Rome.

-And honestly, those kinds of cities usually age the best.
+Those kinds of cities often age the best.

-Toronto feels less like a place you rush through and more like somewhere you could quietly build a life without realizing it.
+Toronto feels less like somewhere you rush through and more like somewhere you could quietly build a life without even realizing it.